kcl-eresearch/kolla-ansible/doc/source/reference/shared-services/keystone-guide.rst

 protocol
 ********

-The federated protocol used by the IdP; e.g. openid or saml.
-We support only OpenID connect right now.
+The federated protocol used by the IdP; e.g. openid or saml2.

 identifier
 **********